During the worst of allergy season, quercetin and bromelain for allergies can be a lifesaver.

 Bromelain is a digestive enzyme that is found mainly in pineapple.
-The pineapple core has the highest amount of bromelain.
+The core of the pineapple has the highest amount of bromelain.
 Other fruits don’t have a significant amount of bromelain, so hopefully, you really enjoy pineapple.

 How Much to Take

-When taking bromelain for inflammation take between meals on an empty stomach.
-Taken with meals it aids digestion but works best when taken between meals for inflammation.
-Quercetin may be taken with or without meals but works best when taken with bromelain for better absorption.
+When taking quercetin and bromelain for inflammation take between meals on an empty stomach.
+Taken with meals bromelain may aid digestion.
+But works best when taken between meals for inflammation.
+If you find it upsets your stomach take it with a meal or snack.
+It will still help your allergies and inflammation.

-Do not take these supplements if you are nursing or pregnant, but there is no risk in increasing food sources of quercetin and bromelain.
+Do not take these supplements if you are nursing or pregnant.
+But there appears to be no risk to increasing food sources of quercetin and bromelain.

-High amounts of quercetin for extended periods of time could possibly cause kidney damage.
-It is important to be cautious when taking for long times.
+High amounts of quercetin for extended periods of time could cause kidney damage.
+It is important to be cautious when taking for long periods of time.